retaildevcrews/helium/docs/CSharp-ASPDotNet-Developer.md

 ### Application Insights

-Optionally store the application insights instrumentation key in Key Vault to configure Helium to use Application Insights.
+We store the application insights instrumentation key in Key Vault to configure Helium to use Application Insights.
 When configured, the DI creates a singleton instance of TelemetryClient that can be used to track custom events and metrics.

 #### Adding Application Insights from ASP.NET DI